scholarslab/scholarslab.github.io/collections/_posts/2020-01-31-generous-thinking-hashtag-tweets.md

 Hannah asks ([see whole thread here](https://twitter.com/hralperta/status/1213519198636433409)): "How can we practice #GenerousThinking for a more liberatory future?... each day, we'll be using quote tweets to share how we're implementing #GenerousThinking in our teaching, research, or scholarly service.
 Our goal: to find tactics and strategies for generosity for those of us who are students, ec, contingent, & alt-ac...
 You can share your own daily practice, or modify someone else's.
 We'll synthesize your ideas into a practical framework for implementation."

+## My contributions
+The following are my ([@literature_geek](https://twitter.com/literature_geek)) #GenerousThinking hashtag project tweets, tweeted daily throughout January 2020.

+## The community's contributions
+To see tweets that quoted a particular tweet, you'll need to grab the tweet ID (string of numbers) from the URL and plug it into `https://twitter.com/search?q=quoted_tweet_id%` your tweet ID `&f=live` (that last part is only needed if you want to start off on the reverse chronological order/latest view, rather than the "top" or most engaged-with tweets view).
+For example, you can see tweets that quoted Hannah's first daily #GenerousThinking tweet by visiting https://twitter.com/search?q=quoted_tweet_id%3A1213519202176438273&f=live

 You can see all the [tweets using the hashtag](https://twitter.com/search?q=%23GenerousThinking&f=live) in reverse chronological order.

-Folks engaging with the project included (in no particular order):
+Folks and project accounts engaging with the project included (in no particular order):
 * [@hralperta](https://twitter.com/hralperta)
 * [@mimwinick](https://twitter.com/mimwinick)
 * [@envynoveritas](https://twitter.com/envynoveritas)